atacan/DiscussionShareEnumState/Readme.md

 ## Question

 As this is a macOS app, and both views are visible at the same time, and I have this multi-selection view as well,
-I don't think I would be able to use the navigation APIs of Swift, such as NavigationLink, etc.
+I don't think I would be able to use the navigation APIs of SwiftUI, such as NavigationLink, etc.

 Would you have a suggestion on how to implement this?